Syd Mead: Documentaries

-In May 2007, he completed work on a documentary of his career with the director Joaquin Montalvan entitled Visual Futurist:The Art & Life of Syd Mead.
-The short 2008 documentary film 2019: A Future Imagined, also explored his works.
-Mead also appears in movie documentaries such as Dangerous Days: Making Blade Runner and Mark Kermode's On the Edge of Blade Runner, and promotional materials such as the DVD extra for Aliens and a promotional short film about the making of 2010.
+Mead completed work in May 2007 on Visual Futurist: The Art & Life of Syd Mead, directed by Joaquin Montalvan.
+The short 2008 documentary 2019: A Future Imagined also covered his work.
+He appears in Dangerous Days: Making Blade Runner, Mark Kermode's On the Edge of Blade Runner, the DVD extra for Aliens, and a short film on the making of 2010.